ente-io/ente/docs/about/index.md

 ## History

-Ente was the founded by Vishnu Mohandas, who is also the current CEO, in response to privacy concerns with major tech companies.
+Ente was the founded by Vishnu Mohandas, who is also the Ente's CEO, in response to privacy concerns with major tech companies.
 The underlying motivation was the understanding that big tech had no incentive to fix their act, but with end-to-end encrypted cross platform apps, there was a way for people to take back control over their own data without sacrificing on features.

 ### What does Ente mean?